egarciamartin/svm_hyperplane_folding/README.md

 The following code runs the algorithm from the paper:
-*Hyperplane folding - a way to increase the margin in Support Vector Machines *Lars Lundberg, Håkan Lennerstad, Eva Garcia-Martin, Niklas Lavesson and Veselka Boeva
+*Hyperplane folding - a way to increase the margin in Support Vector Machines Lars Lundberg, Håkan Lennerstad, Eva Garcia-Martin, Niklas Lavesson and Veselka Boeva lars.lundberg@bth.se

 It does the following:
 1. Apply SVM in a dataset